-Quatrehomme hand-matures and sells some 200 to 250 different varieties of cheese throughout the year, as well as house specialities that combine cheese produced elsewhere with other gourmet ingredients such as whiskey and fruit.
+Quatrehomme hand-matures and sells up to 250 varieties of cheese, plus sells house specialties that combine off-site cheeses with whiskey, fruit, and other gourmet ingredients.
 Cheeses we particularly recommend you try here include a decadently creamy and sharp gorgonzola; Mont d'or laced with truffle; a wonderful goat's cheese called Selles-sur-Cher that can be aged up to 100 days, and a divinely sharp Mimolette, perfect for anyone who loves a well-aged cheddar-type cheese.

 Fromagerie de Paris Lefebvre